10 Types of Chimneys That are Safe, Effective, & Attractive

 Masonry chimney styles are tailor-made for masonry style furnaces by the wall.
 Such types of furnaces are very striking to the eye and make your home interior look beautiful and elegant.

-To top it up, comes the masonry chimney to save you from the cold.
-Masonry chimneys are super durable compared to other options.
+Masonry chimneys are super durable compared to other options and are equally as effective for saving you from the cold.
 The homeowner must make sure they take care of it, in terms of maintenance to make it last longer.

 Setting up a masonry chimney requires a solid base foundation because it is heavy on the top and will require proper cementing.
 The resale value of these chimney options is pretty good even in recent times.
 If you visit an old home, you are likely to see a masonry chimney standing tall.